Whether you’re a denim fanatic or just a style-conscious guy looking for sharp casual staples, there’s a lot to like about Madewell.

 But Madewell is hardly the only game in town.

-Whether you’re looking for a wider variety of sharp styles, more brands that put a focus on sustainability, or some combination of the two, there are plenty of stores like Madewell that provide stylish, affordable and ethical alternatives.
+Whether you’re looking for a wider variety of sharp new styles, more brands that put a focus on sustainability, or some combination of the two, there are plenty of stores like Madewell that provide stylish, affordable and ethical alternatives.

-Below you’ll find 16 brands like Madewell that you should consider adding to your roster of stylish stores.
+Below you’ll find 16 great brands like Madewell that you should consider adding to your roster of stylish stores.

 Stylish Clothing Stores Like Madewell